Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 Does Plan N cover the Part B deductible?

-No, Plan N does not cover the Medicare Part B deductible, which is $283 in 2026.
+No, Plan N does not cover the Medicare Part B deductible, which is $283 in 2026 (up $26 from $257 in 2025).
 You must pay this amount out of pocket at the beginning of each calendar year before your Part B coverage kicks in.
-This is one of the primary differences between Plan N and more comprehensive plans.
-However, the annual deductible is relatively modest compared to the monthly premium savings Plan N provides over Plan G.
+This is one of the primary differences between Plan N and legacy plans like Plan F, but the annual deductible is relatively modest compared to the monthly premium savings Plan N provides over Plan G.

 What are Part B excess charges and do I need to worry about them with Plan N?

 Part B excess charges occur when a doctor does not accept Medicare assignment and charges up to 15% above the Medicare-approved rate.
 Plan N does not cover these charges, leaving you responsible for the difference.
-However, more than 98% of Medicare-participating providers accept assignment, so this risk is minimal if you verify your doctors beforehand.
-If you live in one of the eight states that ban excess charges (CT, MA, MN, NY, OH, PA, RI, VT), this exclusion is largely irrelevant.
+The vast majority of Medicare-participating providers accept assignment, so this risk is minimal if you verify your doctors beforehand.
+If you live in one of the eight excess-charge protection states (Connecticut, Massachusetts, Minnesota, New York, Ohio, Pennsylvania, Rhode Island, or Vermont), this exclusion is largely irrelevant for in-state care.

 How much does Medicare Supplement Plan N cost per month?